WESTERN VENEZUELA BIRDING TOUR: DETAILED ITINERARY

 The strange Cliff Flycatcher (which often announces its presence with a twittering whistle as it circles swallow-like while hunting insects) can also be found in the same area.

 Western Venezuela: Day 15 We will set out early today so that we can be in the lower foothills before the day warms up.
 This area has been much influenced by man.
-A mixture of second-growth, coffee plantations with tall shade trees, cleared areas and both disturbed and primary forest provide a varied habitat for many forest and edge species.
+A mixture of second-growth, coffee plantations with tall shade trees, cleared areas and both disturbed and primary forests provide a varied habitat for many forest and edge species.

 Much the most important target in this area is the near-endemic Pale-headed Jacamar, which we have a good chance of encountering.